 Option 1 (CATT, Intel): No need define NCSG for the general measurement which can be done with the legacy MGs.

-Option2 (Qualcomm, Huawei, CMCC, Ericsson, ZTE, Nokia, OPPO): NCSG can be used for intra-frequency measurements with MG, inter-frequency measurements with MG, inter-RAT measurements.
+Option2 (Qualcomm, Huawei, CMCC, Ericsson, ZTE, Nokia, OPPO, MTK): NCSG can be used for intra-frequency measurements with MG, inter-frequency measurements with MG, inter-RAT measurements.

 Option2a (Huawei): Support NCSG for intra-frequency, inter-frequency and/or inter-RAT measurements which do not require MG but NCSG based on UE capability

-Option 3 (MTK) Support the following use cases

-intra-frequency measurement with SSB no within active BWP, and

-inter-frequency measurements.

-FFS whether to consider inter-RAT EUTRAN measurements.

 Recommended WF: Further discussion needed.
 Collect companies’ views.